 There are two primary types of GPUs: specialized and combined.

-With a dedicated graphics card, the chip is on a separate video card that’s removable and upgradeable.
+With a discrete graphics card, the chip is on a separate video card that’s removable and upgradeable.
 It also comes with its own dedicated RAM, customized to work better for graphics-related processes.
 Dedicated GPUs interface with the motherboard via the PCIe slot.

-There can also be several GPUs connected using NVIDIA’s SLI or NVLink, or AMD’s Crossfire, but those technologies are dying out.
+There can also be several GPUs connected using NVIDIA’s SLI or NVLink, or AMD’s Crossfire, but those technologies are fading out.
 Due to advancements in the GPU world, there is no longer any real need for a dual-GPU setup for gaming.

 Integrated GPUs are exactly what their name suggests: a part of the motherboard.
 They use system RAM for their operations and, as a result, are often far slower than a dedicated GPU.

-There are also external GPUs, which are pretty self-explanatory.
+There are also external GPUs, which are relatively self-explanatory.
 They are GPUs that are outside the PC case.
 They connect to the PC or laptop via a mini PCIe port, ExpressCard, or a Thunderbolt port, and have begun gaining traction lately.

 Similar to the CPU market, there are two leading GPU manufacturers.
 In the past, NVIDIA vastly outperformed its rival, AMD.
 Since late 2020, however, that hasn’t been the case, and these two top GPU manufacturers are finally on par.